-Every week I’m talking about this with members of our London Coworking Assembly and my marketing mates.
+Every week I’m talk about this with members of our London Coworking Assembly and my marketing mates.

-And then this weekend our family went to see the Sonic the Hedgehog movie and it got me thinking, how could busy coworking people create words and put them on their website faster?
+Then this weekend our family went to see Sonic the Hedgehog movie.
+And it got me thinking – “how could busy coworking people create words and put them on their website faster? “

 No one has time!

 It is not more time you need.
 It is a quicker and better system, and I’ll show you how in this post.

 Putting new words on your website every week is THE best way to show up strong in search engines, which we’ll touch on that later.

 So instead of one or two people hearing them – thousands of people AND internet search engines like Google, Yahoo and Bing (yes they are still there) can read them.